gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Interaction with the `model { }` block.
 - Need some way to declare a language domain, without necessarily defining any particular component instances.

-### Story: Custom plugin defines binaries and tasks for each custom library
+### Story: Custom plugin defines binaries for each custom library

 Add a binary type to the sample plugin: